Islington station (Toronto): Surface connections

 The station is served by several TTC bus routes and one MiWay route.
 All but one of the MiWay system's Toronto-bound bus routes which used to connect at this station were moved to serve a new regional bus terminal which opened on January 4, 2021, at Kipling station.
-As MiWay has separate fares from the TTC, there are no free transfers between MiWay buses and TTC services.

 Toronto Transit Commission

 Buses are accessed via the bus terminal.
 During overnight hours when the subway is not running, an on-street transfer between buses is required.
 TTC routes serving the station include:

 MiWay

-MiWay's 26 Burnhamthorpe to South Common Centre route continues to serve this station, and is boarded on-street.
+MiWay's 26 Burnhamthorpe to South Common Centre route continues to serve this station and is boarded on-street.